 PILOT RESEARCH IN HEALTH AND SCIENCE LITERACY

-The Interest Group has awarded two pilot research projects to address some of these questions.
-In addition to questions of health and science literacy, the pilot projects focus on underrepresented patient populations (i.e., racial or ethnic subgroups, or those from low socioeconomic status, low education, non-English or non-native English speaking, or children).
+The Interest Group awarded two pilot research projects to address some of these questions.
+In addition to questions of health and science literacy, the pilot projects focused on underrepresented patient populations (i.e., racial or ethnic subgroups, or those from low socioeconomic status, low education, non-English or non-native English speaking, or children).

 - Knowledge Regarding Antidepressant Medication Among Depressed Latino Patients in Primary Care